This post may contain affiliate links. Please read my disclosure policy

-For this jamming weeknight meal, I wanted to pair one hands on messy dining experience with another childhood favorite the Sloppy Joe (fun fact: I don’t think I’d ever even had ‘Sloppy Joe’s’ until I was in my late teens).
+For this jamming weeknight taco fest, I wanted to pair one hands on messy dining experience with another childhood favorite the Sloppy Joe (fun fact: I don’t think I’d ever even had ‘Sloppy Joe’s’ until I was in my late teens).
 This isn’t the 10-minute weeknight fix that browning some ground beef and sprinkling a seasoning packet on top can be, but it makes for killer leftovers and seems to please even the most picky of eaters.
 Push comes to shove, the leftovers would be pretty delicious between two slices of classic Wonder Bread too.
 Talk about meal planning for the week.
-Heck double or triple this one for your next big football party and see what the fans think.
+Heck double or triple this Sloppy Joe Tacos recipe for your next big football party and see what the fans think.

 Grab a shell and see what you can shove inside.